Flores-JassoLab/ExtendAlign/README.md

 ---

 #### Test
-To run the basic pipeline test:

-Execute:
+To test if requirements are installed and ExtendAlign's execution using test data, run:
 ```
 ./runtest.sh
 ```

-Your console will be filled with the Nextflow log for the run; after every process has been submitted, the following message will appear:
+If requirements are correctly installed, your console should print the Nextflow log for the run, once every process has been submitted, the following message will appear:
 ```
 ======
  Extend Align: Basic pipeline TEST SUCCESSFUL
 ======
 ```

-The ExtendAlign results for the test data will be crated at the following file:
+ExtendAlign results for test data should be in the following file:
 ```
 test/results/Extend_Align_results/sample_query_EA_report.tsv
 ```